rearrangement/website/src/content/blog/dualbooting.md

 It isn't just me that is having these issues.
 There are many other people complaining about this in the Windows community aswell.

+## Choosing a Linux Distro

+I have used many Linux distros in the past such as Debian, Ubuntu, Arch, Pop!_OS, VanillaOS, Mint, and Alpine to name a few.

+I didn't want to use an extremely bleeding-edge / rolling release OS, I would rather have a stable one because this was my main PC at the time (I have gotten a new one since, I will eventually write a blog on that) and I also don't have lots of time to spend configuring my machine.

+Now, I had narrowed it down to 3.
+Debian.
+Ubuntu, and Pop!_OS

+Lets go over the pros and cons of all of them.
+First, Debian!

+**Debian's pros**:
+- Already built with a DE / WM
+- Easy to use
+- Beginner friendly (at the time I was a noob)
+- Barely any time spent configuring

+**Debian's cons**:
+- Very slow (this seemed to be an issue with my PC, still couldn't get it to work)
+- DE / WM wasn't really pretty or polished IMO
+- IMO, apt is a pretty bad package manager

+Next I will cover Ubuntu!

+**Ubuntu's pros**:
+- Already built with a DE / WM (a very good one too, GNOME)
+- Easy to use
+- Beginner friendly
+- Fun to use

+**Ubuntu's cons**:
+- Very bloated (just the installation took 8gb alone, doesn't matter for me though because I have a lot of space)
+- apt still isn't very good

+Finally, Pop!_OS!

+**Pop's pros**:
+- Very simple to use
+- Very user and beginner friendly
+- Already built with a DE / WM (GNOME)
+- Fun to use and configure
+- Has a dedicated store for downloading apps straight from (wasn't the best when I used it, pretty buggy)

+**Pop's cons**:
+- Very very bloated (had more features than Ubuntu for about the same size, still a lot for some people)
+- Again, apt kinda sucks

+### So, I decided to go with, Pop!_OS

 ## Now actually dualbooting..

 Dualbooting was a very challenging switch to make (and still is) for me.
 I have used a more advanced and modern tool for